 One of the best brand gifts I received during quarantine was a Theragun massager.
-Theragun reached out to see if I would like to try their new(ish?)
-Elite massager and I was immediately intrigued: I’d been seeing it all over social media named as one of the best massage guns on the market, while also simultaneously realllllly missing my massage therapist, especially in August when I finally started working out again… I was extremely SORE, and self massage and yoga balls can only do so much.
+Theragun reached out to see if I would like to try their Elite massager and I was immediately intrigued: I’d been seeing it all over social media named as one of the best massage guns on the market, while also simultaneously realllllly missing my massage therapist, especially in after I finally started working out again… I was extremely SORE, and self massage and yoga balls can only do so much for relieving muscle pain.

 I have to be honest.
 This product is kind of like my first Dyson vacuum.
 I never would have bought it with my own money if I hadn’t been gifted it, but now that I have it and have been using it so often, I would absolutely repurchase it with my own money if it were lost or stolen.
 That’s my standard for deciding whether to feature something in a blog review.
 I use it a LOT and it’s made a big difference for me, especially with sore traps and neck… and my IT band.
 And I even use it on my feet.
 I have now had mine for nearly a year and a half and swear by it but if you have any questions please leave them in the comments section!

 Review of Theragun Massager

 How it Works

-The Theragun massager is a gun with an ergonomic triangle-handle design you can hold to target your muscles (yes even your own back) to melt away tension and soreness.
-There’s also an app you can use with different massages and wind-downs for things like bedtime, tech-neck, a sore IT band, etc. etc.
+The Theragun massager is a percussive massage device with an ergonomic triangle-handle design you can hold to target your different muscle groups (yes even your own back) to melt away tension and soreness.
+There’s also the Therabody app you can use with different massages and wind-downs for things like bedtime, tech-neck, a sore IT band, etc. etc.

 This is what I have.
 It retails for $399.
 I absolutely love it.
 It’s quiet but extremely powerful with 40 lbs of force.
 It’s their quietest model and I love that it is powerful but also quiet enough for me to use while I’m watching TV or a movie.